How to adopt an attitude of gratitude during tough times

 Even when it seems difficult, giving thanks can boost your well-being and resilience.
 Here’s how to grow your gratitude.

-In recent years, Americans have experienced a range of challenges on a societal level: the COVID pandemic, economic strain, and extreme weather, to name just a few.
+In recent years, people in the U.S. and other parts of the world have experienced a range of challenges from political unrest, economic turmoil, and extreme weather, to name just a few.

 During such challenging times, is it really possible to feel grateful?